JaKooLit/Ja_HyprLanD-dots/README.md

 `xorg-xwayland` - needed to run some non-wayland app

+`fonts` - required awesome fonts.
+AUR and official repo have... else most of the waybar modules wont work

 ## Gentoo Specific:

 1. [`hyprland`](https://gpo.zugaina.org/gui-wm/hyprland) have 3 overlays.
 I am using wayland-desktop overlay.
 Nvidia and openrc users, you should look into thegreatmcpain overlay.
 Or of course you can compile hyprland from source